imanol-arzac/Batch-process-data-alignment-algorithms/README.md

 Examples of three batch process data alignment algorithms are shown.
 [*Work in progress*]

-Credit for the dataset goes to Salvador Garcia Muñoz, link: https://github.com/salvadorgarciamunoz/pyphi
+Credit for the dataset goes to Salvador Garcia Muñoz (2023), retrieved from https://github.com/salvadorgarciamunoz/pyphi

 Reference: